 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our current level of research and development expenses to decrease with the termination of further enrollment in company sponsored trials of TRC105.
+We expect our current level of research and development expenses to remain relatively constant as we expect to initiate a registration enabling study of envafolimab in UPS in the second half of 2020.

-At September 30, 2019, we had cash and cash equivalents totaling \$19.1 million.
-Based upon our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into the third quarter of 2020.
-We will need additional funding to complete the development and commercialization of product candidates.
-In addition, in 2016 we licensed TRC253 from Janssen Pharmaceutica N.V., or Janssen, and are subject to obligations to develop the program through clinical proof of concept.
-We will need additional funds to complete clinical proof of concept for the TRC253 program and, to the extent we retain the program afterwards, to advance the program through later stages of development.
+At March 31, 2020, we had cash and cash equivalents totaling \$14.1 million.
+Based upon our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into early 2021, presuming our payment obligations under the 2018 Amended SVB Loan continue to follow the contractual maturity schedule.
+We will need additional funding to complete the development and commercialization of product candidates, including envafolimab.
+In addition, in 2016 we licensed TRC253 from Janssen Pharmaceutica N.V., or Janssen, and are subject to obligations to use commercially reasonable efforts to develop and commercialize TRC253.
+To the extent we are unable to establish a further collaboration for development of TRC253 in China, we may be required to spend additional funds ourselves to develop TRC253 or return the program to Janssen.
 In November 2018, we entered into separate collaboration and clinical trial agreements with I-Mab for the development of multiple immuno-oncology programs.
 Under the agreements, we are responsible for various portions of the costs to conduct clinical trials, among other development obligations.
 We will need additional funds to advance the development of these programs and meet our cost-sharing obligations, and these requirements may be substantial depending on how many programs are selected for development and the stage of development each program reaches.
-As more fully discussed in Note 1 to the consolidated financial statements included in this report, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of one year following the date that these financial statements were issued.
+As more fully discussed in Note 1 to the condensed consolidated financial statements included in this report, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of one year following the date that these financial statements were issued.

-Regardless of our expectations, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
+Regardless of our expectations, changing circumstances beyond our control, including the COVID-19 pandemic, may cause us to consume capital more rapidly than we currently anticipate.
 For example, our clinical trials may encounter technical, enrollment or other difficulties or we could encounter difficulties obtaining clinical trial material that could increase our development costs more than we expect.
 In any event, we will require additional capital prior to completing clinical development, filing for regulatory approval, or commercializing any product candidates.